-Scottish Canals, in association with UK Running Series, is launching a new four part running series in celebration of the 200th anniversaries of the Union and Caledonian Canals.
+Scottish Canals, in association with UK Running Series, is launching a new running series in celebration of the 200th anniversaries of the Union and Caledonian Canals.

-The running event will get underway on Saturday 28 May with hundreds of runners gathering at The Falkirk Wheel, the world’s only rotating boat lift, to depart along the Union Canal towpath, a blue and green active travel route connecting Falkirk to Edinburgh city centre.
-The out and back race will finish at The Falkirk Wheel where a full day of 200th anniversary celebrations including; a medal ceremony, music, stalls, paint fight and much more are planned for runners, their friends and family, boaters and visitors alike to enjoy.
-The weekend also marks the 20th birthday of The Falkirk Wheel, one of Scotland’s busiest tourist attractions outwith a city centre.
+The running event will get underway with hundreds of runners gathering at The Falkirk Wheel, the world’s only rotating boat lift, to depart along the Union Canal towpath, a blue and green active travel route connecting Falkirk to Edinburgh city centre.
+The out and back race will finish at The Falkirk Wheel, with a medal ceremony for all participants.

 Organiser Ziyad Rahim, Founder & CEO, UK Running Series said: